lt1002/test/sre-app.md

 sidecar-1  | [2025-06-04 23:37:44.579931] Exception: HTTPConnectionPool(host='app', port=4567): Max retries exceeded with url: /health (Caused by NameResolutionError("<urllib3.connection.HTTPConnection object at 0x7f652ff4fa10>: Failed to resolve 'app' ([Errno -5] Name has no usable address)")) sidecar-1 exited with code 1
 ```

+** From the above output, it is clearly evident that the sidecar is handling all of the below requirements:
+- Poll `/health` on `app:4567` every 10 seconds
+- Track metrics: `requestLatency`, `dbLatency`, `cacheLatency`
+- Print average, min, max every 60 seconds
+- Exit non-zero if `/health` returns non-200